-Ancestors of today's Native Americans populated the Great Plains about 14,000 years ago, about the time glaciers of the last Ice Age began melting back to the north.
-Prehistoric people living on the dry plains east of the Rocky Mountains were hunter-gatherers–they moved from place to place in search of animals to hunt and seeds, roots, and berries to gather.
-Archaeologists have reconstructed the history of these hunter-gatherers by studying old camp sites and tools made of stone and antler.
-Author Lauri Travis introduces readers to the science of archaeology, shedding light on how field scientists find evidence of people who did not build permanent houses and how researchers determine the age of an arrowhead and what it was used to kill.
-Archaeological illustrator Eric Carlson brings to life the day-to-day activities of these early people, such as how they used drive lines to funnel animals over buffalo jumps, how sinew was used to attach points to spears, and how grinding stones were used to mash seeds into flour.
-The book also includes photographs of artifacts and excavation sites, as well as a list of archaeological sites you can visit while exploring the vast plains where mammoths used to roam.
+Lauri Travis introduces readers to archaeology and sheds light on how field scientists find evidence of nomadic people and their lifestyle.
+Arrowheads, Spears and Buffalo Jumps takes readers on a journey about ancestors of today's Native Americans that populated the Great Plains about 14,000 years ago, around the same time the glaciers of the last Ice Age began to melt back to the north.
+Prehistoric people living on the dry plains east of the Rocky Mountains were hunters-gathers and they moved from place to place in search of animals to hunt and seeds, roots and berries to gather.
+Archaeologists have reconstructed the history of these people by studying old camp sites and tools made of stone and antler while researchers determine the age of arrowheads and what they were used to kill.
+Illustrations by Eric Carlson and photographs of artifacts and excavation sites provide visual context to take readers on an exploration of the sites and history throughout the book.

 Proceeds from your purchase support critical projects and programs throughout Glacier National Park.
 Your purchase makes an impact!